 Alcohol consumption and caffeine intake after IUI could decrease your chances of conception and affect fertility.

-But if you want to consume it, try to limit your daily coffee consumption to one or two cups and consider including decaffeinated options.
+But if you want to consume it, try to limit your daily coffee consumption to one or two cups and consider decaffeinated options.
 Also, after the IUI procedure, you should drink no more than one glass of alcohol per day.

 Consuming processed foods